Taz8du29/File-parser-arduino/README.md

 # File-parser-arduino
-A simple bash script to ectract asm code from Arduino's /temp/buildxxx folder
+A simple bash script to extract asm code from Arduino's /temp/buildxxx folder